About the Observatory

 The North Merritt Island Observatory is privately owned and operated by Frank Kane, several miles South of Kennedy Space Center.
 It is fully automated and operated remotely.
 Inside it’s pretty tight – you only go in there for maintenance.

 The observatory is dedicated to long exposure astrophotography, so where an eyepiece would normally be is a specialized camera.
 We share its views through the images on this site.

 We don’t offer tours or group observing sessions – it’s just not made for that.
 It doesn’t even have a door!
 But we hope to spark your curiosity about the Universe we live in through the images it produces.

 If you’re curious about its construction, we wrote up the process here.

-This is my primary telescope, “Scopey McScopeFace” 🙂 It’s a Sky-Watcher StarLux 190MN (Mak-Newtonian), on a Paramount MyT mount from Software Bisque.
-The camera I use most often these days is an Atik 383L+, which I use with LRGB and narrowband filters to produce color images.
+The observatory’s current telescope is “Scopey McScopeFace” 🙂 It’s a Sky-Watcher StarLux 190MN (Mak-Newtonian), on a Paramount MyT mount from Software Bisque.
+The camera I use most often these days is a ZWO ASI2600MM Pro which I use with LRGB and narrowband filters to produce color images.
 My rig also has a Moonlite motorized focuser, and the whole thing is controlled by software called TheSkyX Pro and CCD Autopilot.

 You can follow me personally on LinkedIn.